timperrett/hashiconf-2016-demo/README.md

 [![Build Status](https://travis-ci.org/timperrett/hashiconf-2016-demo.svg?branch=master)](https://travis-ci.org/timperrett/hashiconf-2016-demo)

 This repository contains the small demo job used for my Hashiconf 2016 demo.
-It is not intended to be a particularly interesting demo project, but instead to demonstrate that
+It is not intended to be a particularly interesting demo project, but instead to demonstrate the workflow that *Nelson* enables.

 ## Development